citrus/spree_variant_options/README.md

     <%= render 'variant_options' %>

+To tie spree_variant_options in with your product photos just delete your local copy of `product.js` or copy spree_variant_options' `product.js` to your local `public/javascripts` directory.

 Versions
 --------

-Spree Variant Options works on Spree 0.30.1 and above...
+Spree Variant Options works on Spree 0.30.x and above...
 Please let me know if you run into any issues.

 Testing